geraintluff/webview-gui/README.md

 ## CLAP helper

 There is a [draft CLAP extension](https://github.com/free-audio/clap/blob/ee8af6c82551aac6f5e8a0d5bd1980cc9c8d832b/include/clap/ext/draft/webview.h) for using webview UIs.
-This is the primary way that WCLAPs (CLAPs compiled to WebAssembly) can provide a GUI, but it's an increasingly common pattern for native plugins as well.
-The extension follows exactly the pattern above: passing opaque bytes between the (W)CLAP plugin and the webview/`<iframe>`.
+This is the primary way that WCLAPs (CLAPs compiled to WebAssembly) can provide a GUI, but it's an increasingly common pattern for native apps/plugins in general.
+The extension follows the pattern above: passing messages as opaque bytes between the (W)CLAP plugin and the webview/`<iframe>`, as well as optionally providing custom resources.

-Native hosts don't support this extension (and are unlikely to), so this repo includes a helper (in[`clap-webview-gui.h`](include/webview-gui/clap-webview-gui.h)) which implements the `clap.gui` extension, based on the plugin's webview extension.
-You can replace any methods from this extension, for example to define your own (re)sizing hints and logic (which even webview-based hosts can inspect using `clap.gui`).
+Native hosts don't support this webview extension (and are unlikely to), so this repo includes a helper (in [`clap-webview-gui.h`](include/webview-gui/clap-webview-gui.h)) which implements the `clap.gui` extension, based on the plugin's webview extension.
+You can replace any methods from this extension, for example to define your own (re)sizing logic (which can be used by webview-based hosts as well).

-It also provides a "host webview extension", which you should use (instead of checking the host's actual webview extension).
-This will forward messages to either the native webview, or the host (if it does support webviews), as appropriate.
+The helper provides a "host webview extension", which you should use instead of checking the host's actual webview extension.
+Even if a host *does* support the webview extension, this replacement will send messages to its native webview instead, if one currently exists.
+This helps the plugin pretend that only webview GUIs are actually being used.

 The idea is for webview-based CLAP plugins to primarily use the webview extension, and let this helper wire up the `clap.gui`, only overriding that where relevant.
-You can also call all the

 ```cpp
 struct MyClapPlugin {